looker-open-source/components/src/components/Form/Fields/FieldToggleSwitch/FieldToggleSwitch.md

-The `<FieldCheckbox />` component is composed of a <ToggleSwitch /> component and a <Label /> component.
-By default, the label will render to the right of the toggle switch, which is the recommended convention, however this is adjustable with the alignLabel property.
+The `<FieldToggleSwitch />` component is composed of a `<ToggleSwitch />`   component and a `<Label />` component.
+By default, the label will render to the right of the toggle switch, however this is adjustable with the alignLabel property.

 ```js